Brenda Fassie: Biography

 With very outspoken views and frequent visits to the poorer townships of Johannesburg, as well as songs about life in the townships, Fassie enjoyed tremendous popularity.
-She also used her music to oppose the apartheid regime in South Africa.
+The music she made would go on to oppose the apartheid regime in South Africa.
 In 1990, she released the song "Black President" as a tribute to Nelson Mandela, a political prisoner and later the first Black president of South Africa.
+Additionally, after her tribute song to Nelson Mandela, Fassie was known to have a close personal relationship with him, and even is sometimes referred to as being his honorific niece.
+Both Mandela and Fassie came from the same ethnic background that being Xhosa.
+During Mandela's presidential inauguration in South Africa during 1994, Fassie performed her song Black President for him, a historic moment that brought her music to both a national and global audience.
+Fassie one of few contributing black artist that managed to remain out of exile during apartheid while making music addressing many South African social issue and even was able to have performances in the townships during this time.

 Known best for her songs "Weekend Special" and "Too Late for Mama", Fassie was dubbed "The Madonna of the Townships" by Time magazine in 2001.
-Fassie became embroiled in South Africa's first industry beef when she was savagely dissed by controversial rapper Senyaka in his 1993 song, "Ma-Gents".
+She was given this nickname because at the time her popularity was as notable as the American singer Madonna.
+Fassie became embroiled in South Africa's first industry beef when she was targeted by a diss track by controversial rapper Senyaka in his 1993 song, "Ma-Gents".
+Many of Fassie's music was written in the multiple different languages she spoke from English, isiZulu, isiXhosa, to Sesotho.

 In 1995, she was discovered in a hotel with the body of her female lover, Poppie Sihlahla, who had died of an apparent overdose.
 Fassie underwent rehabilitation and got her career back on track.
 However, she still had drug problems, and returned to drug rehabilitation clinics about 30 times in her life.
 From 1996 on she released several solo albums, including Now Is the Time (1996), Paparazzi (1997), Memeza (1998) and Nomakanjani (1999).
 Most of her albums became multi-platinum sellers in South Africa, of which Memeza was the best-selling album in South Africa in 1998.